arnjwlsn/algorithms-homework/hw3/README.md

 ### Usage
 Compile with: `g++ counting_inversions.cc -o inversions -std=c++11`

-Then run with: `./inversions`
+Then run with 1 OPTIONAL paramteter: `./inversions 0`

-The program will generate a .csv file that contains the information for the time taken given array sizes n.
+If the parameter is not given or is 0, the program will generate a .csv file that contains the information for the time taken given array sizes n.
+If the parameter is 1, then the program will do a short single run with a array list of size 4 and output the array as well as the number of inversions.

 ## 3. Convex Hull
 Given an a group of points on a 2-D plain, find the convex hull using a divide and conquer algorithm.